 Non-recourse and Recourse Factoring

-When selecting which invoice factoring company to work with, you need to ask if they offer recourse or non-recourse factoring.
+When selecting which invoice factoring company to work with, you must ask if they offer recourse or non-recourse factoring.

-- Recourse: This kind of invoice factor burdens you with paying the invoice value if your customer doesn’t.
+- Recourse: This invoice factor burdens you with paying the invoice value if your customer doesn’t.

-- Non-recourse: These factoring companies agree to take on the financial risk if a customer doesn’t pay.
+- Non-recourse: These factoring companies accept the financial risk if a customer doesn’t pay.

 While recourse factoring may cost less on average, it has a higher risk potential for your business.
 For this reason, our factoring facilities at AdvancePoint Capital are mostly non-recourse except for healthier, profitable companies.